The wall preventing your spiritual growth is belief — Guru Tua

 Every belief system has parameters, boundaries, limitations, … walls.
 Some belief systems have more boundaries than others.
 If you are not progressing in your spiritual walk, check out your beliefs.
 Beliefs are the wall that’s holding you back. — Guru Tua

-The Wall preventing your spiritual growth is Belief
+The Wall Preventing Your Spiritual Growth is Belief

 Belief is the mechanism that religion uses to overcome rational thinking.
 The obstacles of belief are doctrines and dogmas that justify irrational and harmful beliefs.
 It creates the need to believe in the wall.
-So, believers see the boundaries of wall as answers.
+So, believers see the boundaries of the wall as answers.
 Unfortunately, these answers are boundaries to the truth.

 Religion capitalizes on our most basic fears.
 For instance, our existential fear of death is something that could propel us on our spiritual journey.
 Instead, organized religion uses it to sell belief in the afterlife.
-They use our most basic fears as a way of selling ideology.
+They use our most basic fears as a way of selling an ideology.
 Hence, the wall preventing your spiritual growth is belief.

 Many people compare religion to the fast-food of spirituality.
 Like fast-food, religion is readily available.
 It tastes good to the ego, but it has no spiritual nutrition.
 Like fast-food, religion is habit-forming.
 Religion promises to fulfill a need it can never meet.
 Religion requires frequent visits and demands your financial support.
 Your spiritual needs cannot be quenched by the dogma of religion.
 But you do become addicted to cultural programming.

-Not all Religions are the Same
+Not All Religions Are the Same

 Not all religions are the same.
 Religion becomes harmful when it programs religious bias and prejudice.
 The more bias and prejudice the more harmful it becomes to its members and world.
-The obstacles of belief are the mechanism through which this programing takes place.
-It uses belief in its boundaries as justification for hate.
+The obstacles of belief are the mechanism through which this programming takes place.
+It uses belief in its boundaries as a justification for hate.

 For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
-With these systems, you are free to explore and develop your own path.
-Whereas, most sects of Western organized religion Judaism, Christianity, and Islam, have the most boundaries.
+With these systems, you are free to explore and develop your path.
+Whereas, the Abrahamic religions of Judaism, Christianity, and Islam, have the most boundaries.